-An FTA or hybrid Customs Union and FTA would appear to be within the exclusive competence of the European Commission, European Council and European Parliament and thus would not require member parliamentary approval (risking a veto by any one of the approximately 38 national or regional parliaments).
-With CETA, for example, the agreement was subject to significant delays, largely because it contained investor-state dispute settlement (ISDS) provisions.
-Fortunately for the future of EU trade agreements, including one with the United Kingdom, a recent CJEU decision relating to the EU-Singapore FTA states that with the exception of ISDS provisions, other chapters of modern FTAs are within the exclusive competence of the European Union, so that approval of individual parliaments is not required (assuming the agreement contains no ISDS provisions).
+largely because it contained investor-state dispute settlement (ISDS) provisions.17 Fortunately for the future of EU trade agreements, including one with the UK, a recent CJEU decision relating to the EU-Singapore FTA states that with the exception of ISDS provisions, other chapters of modern FTAs are within the exclusive competence of the EU, so that approval of individual parliaments is not required (assuming the agreement contains no ISDS provisions).18

 The breadth and complexity of the Brexit issues could fill this and many other articles.
 It is also much too early in the Brexit process to predict the detailed content of a future customs agreement or even whether one can be negotiated.
-That being said, the UK and EU negotiators have much to learn from the experience of Canada, Mexico and the United States operating under NAFTA for nearly 24 years.
-In terms of the actual text of an agreement establishing a future customs relationship, the parties can be expected to look first and foremost to CETA, in certain European Commission, Council and Parliament have all provisionally approved this modern, "wide and deep" FTA.
+That being said, the UK and EU negotiators have much to learn from the experience of Canada, Mexico and the United States operating under NAFTA for nearly 24 years.19 In terms of the actual text of an agreement establishing a future customs relationship, the parties can be expected to look first and foremost to CETA,20 since the European Commission, Council and Parliament have all provisionally approved this modern, "wide and deep" FTA.
 Still, CETA is different in at least two major respects:

-See Jim Brunsden, "Hammond refuses to confirm UK will leave EU single market", Financial Times (17 June 2017), online: <www.ft.com/ content/bb16efbc-5291-11e7-bfb8-997009366969> (noting that Hammond's influence is likely to increase post-election).
+13 See Jim Brunsden, "Hammond refuses to confirm UK will leave EU single market", Financial Times (17 June 2017), online: <www.ft.com/ content/bb16efbc-5291-11e7-bfb8-997009366969> (noting that Hammond's influence is likely to increase post-election).